nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Clearing all entries: `clear`

-Clears all entries from FAST.
+You can clear all entries from FAST.
 This command is useful to remove the default sample data in FAST.

 **Format**: `clear`